microsoft/waf-adoption-strategy-sample/README.md

 #### 1) Azure Advisor

-Azure Advisor for reliability is a feature within Azure Advisor that provides recommendations to help you improve the reliability of your Azure resources.
+[Azure Advisor for reliability](https://urldobd.org) is a feature within Azure Advisor that provides recommendations to help you improve the reliability of your Azure resources.
 Reliability in this context refers to the ability of a system to recover from failures and continue to function.
 Azure Advisor analyzes your resource configurations and usage telemetry and then provides best practices and recommendations to enhance the reliability of your applications and services.

-> [!NOTE]
-> Application quality class consideration - Advisor recommendation would need to be mapped in some way to the application quality class.
-Detailed solution design is out of scope of this strategy document.

 ##### Assumptions and Constraints
 - Only subset of WAF recommendations is covered with current Azure Advisor (Portal) capability (i.e. 30%?), therefore Advisor alone would not be sufficient to provide high level of WAF best practices coverage.
-- Certain WAF recommendations will never be available within the Azure Advisor given that some of these recommendations are design and process recommendation, therefore not suitable for tool based assessment of deployed Azure resources.
+- Certain WAF recommendations will never be available within the Azure Advisor given that some of the recommendations are design and process recommendation, therefore not suitable for tool based assessment of deployed Azure resources.

 ##### Solution

-- Azure Advisor should be integrated in CI/CD pipeline
+- Azure Advisor should be integrated within Service design and delivery lifecycle.
-  - Ideally, to be implemented as a quality gate for the application which fails in case Advisor % of recommendations are not met
+  - Ideally, to be implemented as a CI/CD quality gate for the service which fails in case Advisor % of recommendations are not met
-  - Quality gate approval should be implemented (accept or reject the Advisor gate)
   - Application should not be deployed to production without achieving expected percentage of compliance

 This quality gate could be implemented as a Task in the pipeline or as a manual validation expected from the team.